5 February 2010

 Screenshot from BasicSounds sample project

-This article is the third in a three-part Audio 101 series covering audio topics of interest to the iPhone developer.
+This article is the third in a three-part Audio Tutorial series covering audio topics of interest to the iPhone developer.

 System Sound Services

-System Sound Services provides an extremely easy way to play audio files.
+System Sound Services provides an extremely easy way to play short audio files.
+This is particularly useful for audio alerts and simple game sounds (such as making a ‘click’ when moving a game piece).
 All you have to do is the following:

 NSString *pewPewPath = [[NSBundle mainBundle]